-The attainment targets below apply for the Bachelor’s thesis and the Individual Assignment.
+The intended learning outcomes below apply for the Bachelor’s thesis and the Individual Assignment.

 In the performance and presentation of their Bachelor’s thesis, the students have demonstrated that they can:

-- make an appropriate choice of department, supervisor and research proposal (information acquisition, self-knowledge and communication);
+- make an appropriate choice of department, supervisor and research proposal within the field of EE where you can demonstrate that you can work on the level taught in the BSc courses (information acquisition, self-knowledge and communication);

 - keep a logbook (document management, integration of knowledge and skills and reflection);